Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Discussion

 Another important aspect to consider here is, that there is still noise in our data due to false positive defect labels.
 We did not validate the file actions and instead only applied a heuristic that ignored changes to whitespaces, comments, and refactorings.
 Thus, while we may have measured the largest part of the noise in the defect labels, there is still an uncertain region, which is also not accounted for in our data.
 We note that additional improvements would only lead to more deviations of SZZ from the actual data, because SZZ would identify even more false positives.

 All data sets we discussed in Section~\ref{sec:related-work} are affected by the problems regarding the defect labels.
 This is a severe threat to all publications that use this data and, therefore, basically to the complete state of the art of defect prediction.
-We have shown in Section~\ref{sec:predictions} that the mislabels lead to significantly different results when used for training.
+We have shown in Section~\ref{sec:predictions} that the mislabels lead to significantly different results when used for training and evaluation.
+The differences are not significant if noisy data is used for training but cleaned data is used for testing.
 How this impacts, e.g., the comparison between defect prediction approaches is unclear.
 It may be that empirical results are not affected, because the signal of the defective data was still strong enough to be picked up by analysis and all approaches are affected equally.
 It may also be that the outcome of experiments changes, because different software artifacts are labeled as defective.
-We expect that the impact of these findings on release-level defect prediction is stronger than on just-in-time defect prediction.
-The reasons for this is that the 6M release assignment strategy as a source of noise is not present for just-in-time data.